-Can Your Disability Insurer Dictate The Terms of Your Care?
+Can Your Disability Insurer Dictate the Terms of Your Care?

-By Edward O. Comitz, Esq.
+By: Edward O. Comitz, Esq. and Michael Vincent

 Imagine that you are a surgeon who has submitted a disability insurance claim after failed cataract surgery left you with halos, starbursts, and even temporary blindness under bright lighting.
 While you are dedicated to your profession, you realize that continuing to operate on patients is putting them in danger.
 Your disability insurance company, however, will not pay your claim.
 It insists that you can keep performing surgeries, alleviating any occupational hazards by wearing sunglasses and using matte-finish instruments in the operating room.
 This scenario may sound absurd, but it is an actual example of some of the difficulties faced by many healthcare professionals seeking legitimate policy benefits.
-Fortunately, the surgeon in question had the common sense to cease performing surgeries rather than follow her insurance company’ssuggestions.
+Fortunately, the surgeon in question had the common sense to cease performing surgeries rather than follow her insurance company’s suggestions.
 Her decision did affect her financially as benefits were denied for almost two years, and only paid after litigation ensued.

 Insurance company treatment mandates, ranging from bizarre to invasive, are commonplace and based on their interpretation of the terms of your policy.
 In some cases, the insurance company goes so far as to demand surgery, invading your privacy and leaving you with the choice of either undergoing an operation involuntarily, bearing all of the medical risks and financial costs yourself, or waiving your right to collect disability insurance benefits.
 The choice whether to undergo a potentially dangerous procedure or waive disability coverage often comes at a time when policyholders are the most vulnerable: physically disabled, emotionally drained, and financially insecure.
 The decision can be difficult, but understanding your rights and obligations beforehand can help alleviate much of the worry.